Andy4495/emulator-8-bit/README.md

 The Z80-specific code is encapsulated in a Z80 class.
 Additional CPUs can be emulated by creating classes specific for those CPUs by inheriting from the `abstract_CPU` class.

+The emulator:

+- Does not emulate external hardware (e.g., there is no method to see what bits are currently on the address lines).
+- Does not emulate exact clock cycles (i.e., it is not "clock accurate").
+It emulates down to the instruction-level only.
+- Does not update the undocumented flag bits 5 and 3 (sometimes referred to as XF and YF).
+- Does not emulate the undocumented internal MEMPTR and Q registers.

 There are many other open source emulators available.
 This emulator is not meant to replace any of those.
 Feel free to use it and open an issue if you find anything or would like to request a feature.

 ## Work In Progress